Hazemwaddah/Azure-resources-by-terraform/WAF/Readme.md

 This article describes the easiest way to deploy resources in Azure by using Azure CLI.

-To insatll Azure CLI, you can refer to this [link](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
+To install Azure CLI, you can refer to this [link](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).

+To use the following command, you need to use a Bash terminal in your computer.
+In case you use Windows OS, you can install Git bash on your PC to use the command from this [link](https://git-scm.com/downloads).
+Otherwise, you can use the command in PowerShell terminal, but in this case, you need to delete the reverse slashes because PowerShell does not understand the slashes.

 ### Create The Application Gateway